soker90/arroyo-erp-models/README.md

   models.connect() // Expose a method to connect to mongoose and response with the connection

-  models.AccountModel // Expose a Account model with its statics & methods
+  models.AccountModel // Expose a Account model with its statics & methods models.ProductService // Expose a Product model with its statics & methods models.ProviderService // Expose a Provider model with its statics & methods
 ```